pramuditorh/onos-install-shell-script/README.md

-# onos-shell-script
+# ONOS Shell Script
-Automate Open Network Operating System (ONOS) using Shell Script
+Automate Open Network Operating System (ONOS) using Shell Script.
+I use this script to overcome my laziness to installing ONOS.

+## How to Use
+- Clone it.
+- ``` cd onos-shell-script ```
+- ``` ./onos.sh ```

+## About the Project
+I use this script to overcome my laziness to install ONOS.

+Original ONOS installation tutorial: https://blog.zufardhiyaulhaq.com/installing-onos-the-right-way/ Tested in Ubuntu 16.04.